 - When in doubt about a situation, err on the side of safety.
 Nature is unpredictable and a situation can become unexpectedly dangerous in a matter of seconds.

-- Obey all local laws and ordinances.
+- Obey all state and local laws and ordinances.

 - Never swim alone.